![]() |

 The Commission offers a third-party mediation program statewide through Kansas Legal Services.
 Mediation services offer a possible alternative to a complete investigation.

-When mediation services are not selected by both parties, or when mediation services fail, a complaint may be sent for full investigation.
+When mediation services are not selected by both parties, or when mediation services fail, a complaint may be sent for investigation.

 Depending upon the information obtained during the investigative process, the investigating commissioner makes a determination of either "Probable Cause" or "No Probable Cause".
 If the Commission finds "Probable Cause', then an attempt will be made to reach a written settlement between complainant and respondent.
+The Commission is responsible for conciliation of cases where the investigation has indicated there is probable cause to credit allegations of the complaints.
 If conciliation efforts fail, the case may be scheduled for a public hearing.

 IMPORTANT NOTICE